Go to Reviews.org AU Edition

 Depending on where you live, specific broadcast networks are licensed to play regional teams.
 That means NBA LEAGUE PASS is restricted from airing those games in those locations until three hours after the event has ended.

-Should I get NBA Single Game?
+Should I get NBA Team Pass?

 Whatever your team, whether you grew up in New York, and you moved to Seattle for a job—you’ll likely want TEAM PASS to watch all of the Brooklyn Nets games.